GuilleGonzalez/guillegonzalez.github.io/index.md

 ---
 layout: default
 title: Guillermo Gonzalez
-date: 2025-09-28
+date: 2025-11-09
 author: Guillermo Gonzalez
 description: My Personal Website
 ---

 # Guillermo Gonzalez

 &emsp; Hello there!
 I am Guillermo Gonzalez, a Christian who strongly values open-mindedness and epistemic humility.
 I am currently a freshman at the University of North Alabama, studying Engineering Technology.
-While working with computers, programming, and math are my strong suits, I am also deeply interested in psychology and sociology.
+While working with computers, programming, and math are my strong suits, I am also deeply interested in the humanities/social sciences.
 One of my biggest passions in life is learning how to navigate human relationships with love, respect, and good communication.
-Outside of academics and the social sciences, I enjoy exploring general life management and financial literacy; in my extra free time, I like to play online chess, exercise, spend time outdoors, try new things, watch movies, scroll YouTube Shorts, listen to music, and more.
+Outside of academics and the social sciences, I enjoy exploring general life management and financial literacy; in my extra free time, I like to watch movies, exercise, try new things, spend time outdoors, listen to music, and more.

 ---